GaryAustin1/custom-properties/tle-custom-roles/README.md

 custom_roles_update_to_app_metadata() - trigger function - updates app_metadata with an array of roles for user

 Check the main readme for more info on how to add policies to your tables.
-You MUST use the example methods for calling the functions to have performant results.
+You MUST use the example methods in the main respository for calling the functions to have performant results.
+As an example in an RLS policy you need to wrap the functions with parenthesis and select like `(select user_has_role('Teacher'))`.

 If you want your user JWTs updated with your role data, please enable the trigger custom_role_change.
 This can be done in the UI or with SQL.